Health and Social Care

 Through our curriculum provision we intend to develop:

-The three components in the qualification give you the opportunity to develop broad knowledge and understanding of health and social care at Levels 1 and 2.
+The three components in the qualification give students the opportunity to develop broad knowledge and understanding of health and social care at Levels 1 and 2.

 Internal assessment Components 1 and 2 are assessed through internal assessment.
 Internal assessment for these components has been designed to allow the application of the conceptual underpinning for the sector through realistic tasks and activities.
 This style of assessment promotes deep learning through ensuring the connection between knowledge and practice.